 Only candidates will march in the procession.
 BS and BA candidates form one line; masters, certificate/credential, and doctoral candidates form a second line beside the BS/BA candidates.
-Undergraduate candidates may choose any other BS or BA candidate as a partner.
-Graduate student candidates may choose any other candidate within their academic discipline as a partner.
-Certificate and credential students may choose a like certificate or credential student as a partner.
-In order for partners to be seated together, they will line up in front or behind each other.
+Undergraduate candidates may choose to stand with any other BS or BA candidates in line.
+Graduate student candidates may choose to stand with any other candidate within their academic discipline.
+Certificate and credential students may choose to stand with a like certificate or credential student.
+During the ceremony, students will be seated next to the candidates that they were standing next to in line.

 Candidates with children should arrange for child care in advance.
 Children are welcome to sit with the candidates' guests in the audience section.
 Youngsters who grow restless sitting in the chairs may, under supervision, also sit or play quietly in the open lawn area behind the seating area.

 Candidates may carry a hood, Walking Card, water bottle, and a Commencement program but nothing else in the procession and only the hood and Walking Card while crossing the stage to be hooded and accept the diploma cover; leave children, purses, wraps, books, etc. with friends or family.

 IMPORTANT: Academic regalia must be worn.
 In order to participate, all candidates must be present at 9:00 am on the Mills Oval to pick up a Walking Card.